sagemathinc/cocalc/src/dev/project/README.md

+# Development inside an SMC project

-Scripts for doing development of SMC inside of SMC.
+Scripts for doing development of SMC inside of an SMC project.

+## The servers

+Start each of the following scripts in their own terminal session:

-- start a local instance of rethinkdb running: `./start_rethinkdb.py`
+- `./start_rethinkdb.py`

-- update the rethinkdb schema (indexes, tables, etc.): `./update_schema.coffee`
+- `./start_hub.py`

+- `./start_webpack.py`